mattjm/duplicacy-script/README.md

 This will:

 * make c:\users\myuser the folder that is backed up
-* give these backups the name local_C (to distinguish them from other backups in the same location)
+* give these backups the name local_C (to distinguish them from other backups to the same destination)
 * set the backup destination to \N:\_duplicacy_backup
 * encrypt the backups with the password you specify

 ### Remote Backup

+(this step assumes you've already set up a local backup per the above instructions)

 ```
 cd c:\users\myuser